jdiclemente/prodigy-to-documentation-site/src/pages/index.md

 ---
 ## Getting help
 Although we try and make Prodigy as easy to use as possible, occasionally you need help or need to report an issue with the site.
 You can email [Support@prodigyems.com](mailto:Support@prodigyems.com) or click the chat icon on the Prodigy page to get help.
-We may have a live agent available for support, otherwise, you will receive an email reposnse with the support you were looking for.
+We may have a live agent available for support, otherwise, you will receive an email response with the support you were looking for.